sidedishdev/public/packages/react/README.md

-# IntegrationsCaptain React
+# SideDish React

-This package allows you to easily integrate with the IntegrationsCaptain store using this prebuilt react component.
+This package allows you to easily integrate with the SideDish store using this prebuilt react component.

-Please refer to the [docs](https://integrationscaptain.mintlify.app/) for detailed instructions.
+Please refer to the [docs](https://sidedish.mintlify.app/) for detailed instructions.